toc-lib/OFC/Application-Supported-Monitoring.md

 ## Goals

-- Must be as similar as possible across applications
+- Must be as similar as possible across applications.
-- Must make it easier for Site Operations, Load Balancers and Monitors to monitor the application
+- Must make it easier for Site Operations, Load Balancers and Monitors to monitor the application.
-- Must have a minimum number of mandatory requirements
+- Must have a minimum number of mandatory requirements.
-- Must be simple to implement
+- Must be simple to implement.
-- Must be contained in a simple directory structure so it is easy to block from external access
+- Must be contained in a simple directory structure so it is easy to block from external access.

 ## Why?